amalmuda/Modular-Robot-Prototype/README.md

 # Tools and bill of materials

 The following components were used in the development of MATS:

-• U2D2 USB communication converter
+- U2D2 USB communication converter
-• U2D2 Power Hub Board
+- U2D2 Power Hub Board
-• Dynamixel AX-18A servo
+- Dynamixel AX-18A servo
-• 3D printed modules with PLA and ABS (designed with CAD in Solidworks)
+- 3D printed modules with PLA and ABS (designed with CAD in Solidworks)
-• Neodym magnets
+- Neodym magnets

-Complete list of bill of materials:
+**Complete list of bill of materials:**

 Main components:
 | Item | Description      | Quantity